mattparker/lamplighthelp/source/33-2-1_Viewing_all_concerns.markdown

 {{safeguarding case}}s as they move through the investigation process.

-If you are not a safeguarding manager you will only see a very limited summary of each {{safeguarding case}} unless you have been assigned as an investigator.
+If you are not a safeguarding manager you will only see a very limited summary of each {{safeguarding case}} unless you have been assigned as an {{safeguarding lead contact}}.
 In this case you will see a more detailed view and be able to click in to see full details of the {{safeguarding case}}.

 To view more information about the {{safeguarding case}}, click the 'view details' button.